Lighting Up Our Lives

-After visiting 3 continents in 2 weeks, I was not surprised to come down with a fever and cough.
-What did surprise me was my chest X-ray showing I actually had pneumonia, which necessitated an Augmentin course from my PCP and unused azithromycin from our Peru trip.
-I felt helpless and unproductive as I quietly suffered through primate exams, Paul Hom clinic, and fellowship interviews before finally seeing the doctor in person while virtually reporting for jury duty.
+After visiting 3 continents in 2 weeks, I was not surprised to catch a fever and cough.
+What surprised me, however, was my chest X-ray showing I actually had pneumonia, which necessitated an Augmentin course from my PCP and unused azithromycin from our Peru trip.
+I felt helpless and unproductive as I quietly suffered through primate exams, Paul Hom clinic, and fellowship interviews before finally seeing the doctor while virtually reporting for jury duty.
 I also made the unsmart decision to get both flu and COVID vaccines before fully recovering, which further extended my down time.
-My bad luck did not impact my family, fortunately, as Melody got promoted to senior associate dean and also completed her McDonald’s BTS happy meal figurine sets.
-I was feeling much better at my AAO annual meeting in Orlando.
+My bad luck did not impact my family, fortunately, as Melody got promoted to senior associate dean and completed her McDonald’s BTS happy meal figurine sets.
+Fortunately, I was feeling much better by the time of our AAO annual meeting in Orlando.
 Having barely slept aboard my red-eye flight Friday, I retreated early from retina sub-day for a nap before dinner at Kabooki Sushi.
 After correcting a mix-up with the two restaurant branches on Tock, I savored the excellent omakase that my wife recommended, including blowtorched toro, Hokkaido uni nigiri, and a sake sashimi with beluga caviar in “Tiger’s milk.”
-On Saturday, I was placed on a discussion panel rather than an oral presentation, which combined with the course I’ve taught for a decade, required little preparation and provided a more relaxed conference experience.
+On Saturday, I was given a discussion panel rather than an oral presentation, which combined with the course I’ve taught for a decade, required little preparation and made for a more relaxed conference experience.
 I caught up with friends at the UCD and Harvard receptions, then returned home to trade off with Melody traveling the following week.
-We spent my father-son weekend working on his Percy Jackson / Greek demigod costume, which included a Spartan helmet, cardboard sword, and metal shield crafted from a charger we found at Goodwill while laundering our comforter.
+We spent my father-son weekend working on his Percy Jackson / Greek demigod costume, which included a Spartan helmet, cardboard sword, and metal shield crafted from a charger we got at Goodwill while laundering our comforter.
 After Sunday Chinese school, we completed our Tron marathon by watching Tron: Ares on IMAX 3D in between Ginger Elizabeth treats and Ryujin ramen.
-Sadly, my poor fortune returned again this week when my car was scraped by another vehicle while parked at work.
+Sadly, my poor fortune returned again this week when my car was scraped by another vehicle while parked.
 Fortunately, I found a note after filing the police report, and met with the perp at a body shop to fix the damage.
 I returned home after clinic this evening in time to serve as Westley’s candy porter on Halloween.
-I certainly hope next month brings better luck.
+Hopefully, next month will bring better luck.

 Meeting, Museum, and Musical in Melbourne